Email-12/GymSplitApp/README.md

 My app consists of just a few pages as of now.
 I also have navigation buttons on each page and my app consists mostly of ListView and ListTile.

-I understand that there is still a lot more to be done, but I'm proud of how much I’'ve been able to get done considering the fact that I've been sick over the past month so I didn't get much time to work on this,but I made sure to watch all the videos so I was caught up.
+I understand that there is still a lot more to be done

 I think I was able to get a good amount done and I know what to add and implement later on, for example completing those other two pages and adding firebase.